mrkkrp/markkarpov.com/post/the-identicon-package.md

 ### What is a `layer` anyway?

-`Layer` is an image in form of function.
+`Layer` is an image in the form of a function.
 If you're familiar with Repa, it's something like “delayed array”. `Layer` is just a newtype wrapper:

 ```haskell
 newtype Layer = Layer